hadefication/siren/README.md

 ```

 ## Usage
 - To collect messages, you can either use the facade `Siren` or the nifty little helper function called `siren()`.
 This then will give you access to all of the methods that siren can offer.
 To collect an error message, use `siren()->error($message, $title, $important)` where `$message` will obviously the message you want to convey and same goes to `$title` then `$important` will determine if your message will stay until it's closed (set to `true`) or will auto-close after a number of seconds.
-See example below for the type message that can be collected.
+See example below for the type of message that can be collected using siren.

 ```
 // Example